"Charlotte Rep proves that it can plumb the intricacies of an expansive work."

 by Tony Kushner

-In 1996, Charlotte Rep had the rare distinction of being one of only six theatre companies in the U.S. licensed to produce these plays (8 hours in 2 parts) after their groundbreaking Broadway run.
-Long before being an award-winning HBO film, but already widely regarded as among the most important new American plays of the decade, Angels presented a singular, and logical, opportunity for the Rep to raise its profile and its production level, as Charlotte was growing into being the country's 17th largest city and its second largest banking center behind N.Y.
-The production was one of the most successful - and the single most lucrative - in the Rep's 29 year history, and the Rep's sales increased 20% in the following season due to Angels, according to surveys.
-Playwright Tony Kushner joined the company for the opening week.
-The production also made international news because of a widely-reported local debate about the plays' themes, and the Charlotte experience became a noted part of Angels' history, referenced often in the frequent global coverage over the years as Angels became a time-tested classic.
-The story is included in the 2018 book The World Only Spins Forward by Isaac Butler and Dan Kois, published with Angels' 25th anniversary and Broadway revival, and chronicling its impact through interviews with 250 people world-wide who worked on the plays in their first quarter-century, including the Charlotte Rep team.
+In 1996, Charlotte Rep had the rare distinction of being one of only six theatre companies in the U.S. licensed to produce these two plays after their groundbreaking 1993-1994 Broadway run.
+Long before being an award-winning HBO film, but already broadly regarded as among the most important new American plays of the decade, Angels presented a singular opportunity for the Rep as the area's leading professional regional theatre to raise its production level while engaging its 20 year audience with the plays' unique if unconventional spirituality.
+The city had grown to be the country's then-17th largest, and second largest banking center behind N.Y., with a growing profile as a leader of the progressive New South.
+Angels was the single most lucrative production in the Rep's history, and it drove the company's ticket sales increase in subsequent seasons.
+Playwright Tony Kushner joined the company for the opening week, and the event also made international news for the widely-reported local debate it created about the plays' themes.
+Ultimately the Charlotte experience became a noted part of Angels' history, referenced often in the frequent global coverage over the years as the work became a time-tested classic.
+The story is also included in the 2018 book The World Only Spins Forward by Isaac Butler and Dan Kois, published by Bloomsbury with Angels' 25th anniversary and Broadway revival, chronicling the plays' impact through interviews with 200 people who worked on them in their first quarter-century, including members of the Charlotte Rep team.

 "The production takes the company to a new level, and it has given us an experience worth debating."